agrc/forklift/readme.md

 1. Update `secrets.py` based on the [sample.](/src/forklift/secrets_sample.py).
 1. `pip install .\` from the directory containing `setup.py`.
 2. `forklift config init`
+4. `forklift config set --key copyDestinations --value c:\\MapData` - This is where you want your output placed.
-3. `forklift repos --add user/repo`
+3. `forklift repos --add agrc/parcels` - The agrc/parcesls is the user/repo to scan for Pallets.
 4. `forklift lift`

 ### Development Usage